The term project is to add enhancements to your on-line store. This is your opportunity

 Truncate product descriptions on whole words rather than on a fixed number of characters

-Send an HTML email confirmation rather than a plain text confirmation (i.e. XML Music).
+Send an HTML email confirmation rather than a plain text confirmation (i.e. MVC Music).
 HTML emails support fancier formatting such as

 tables, colors, images, hyperlinks, etc. See php documentation for syntax.

 Note: to use a display name for the sender requires a workaround with PHP on Windows

 servers.
 Either uses this send php email with display name workaround (source)

 or simply do not use a display name.